Ouranosinc/Magpie/docs/glossary.rst

     Effective Permission
         A :term:`Permission` that has been completely resolved according to all applicable contexts, that indicates the final granted or denied result.
-See also :ref:`effective permissions`.
+See also :ref:`Effective Permissions` section.

     Group
         Entity on which :term:`Permission` over a :term:`Service` or :term:`Resource` can be applied.
 Any :term:`User`